tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LP-05-Ins_IPFS_The_InterPlanetary_File_System.md

 * Uploading a file on Pinata is as simple as clicking `Browse` and then clicking `Upload`.

-After the upload is successfull, click the `Pin Explorer` link in the website's top navigation bar.
+After the upload is successful, click the `Pin Explorer` link in the website's top navigation bar.

 ![Pin Explorer Link](Images/pinata_pin_explorer_link.png)